Last Updated: December 2019

 Below are 7 of the most common ways to spot if your property may be suffering from structural problems.
 Leg’s begin.

-One of the most common issues homeowners face are interior problems caused by structural damage as they can come in many different forms, shapes and sizes.
-They can be relatiely minor to extremely expensive, even a we buy any house company in the UK would conduct extra surveys and checks before offering to buy a property that had legitimate issues in this area.
+One of the most common issues homeowners face are interior problems caused by structural damage as they can come in many different forms, shapes, and sizes.
+They can be relatively minor to extremely expensive, even property buying companies in the UK would conduct extra surveys and checks before offering to buy a property that had legitimate issues in this area.

 Below is a list of some of the most common interior issues to watch out for.

 Windows and doors not opening and closing properly – If the windows and doors in your home suddenly stop opening and closing properly it may be wise to get your home checked out for foundation movement.
 In addition windows and doors not shutting properly can also be a potential security risk so be sure to get this fixed asap!

 It’s also worth mentioning that if you get new windows and doors installed, make sure they are fit in nicely – not too tight and not too loose.

 Cracks in the walls: Sometimes a crack means nothing but other times it could mean your houses foundations are shifting.
 In general small hairline cracks are not a big issue as most homes foundations have a few.

 You should watch out for big cracks that run between the ceiling and doors as well as those that appear around windows.
 Also, any large horizontal cracks that appear across walls are generally big indicators that your property has structural problems.